 Your dog can participate!

 If there are hikers frequenting your neighborhood, that means your dog can join in on the fun.
 All different dog breeds, ages, and personalities enjoy hiking.
-Find out how to get started with Fitdog Sports by scheduling a Sports Assessment for your dog.
+Find out how to get started with Fitdog Sports by scheduling a Hiking Assessment for your dog.